jzabroski/Home/Docker/README.md

 ## "I need to install the latest version of .NET Core on the server, which requires a reboot.
 Can everyone stop what they're doing so I can upgrade the alpha environment."
 Never again.

+## Multi-tenant architecture
+SQL Server 2017 stopped natively supporting multi-tenant architecture.
+A lot of people didn't know what to do.
+Docker to the rescue.

 ## Enabling a Microservices Architecture
 Use Docker layers to compose independent parts of your application.
 This verifies they are standalone microservices.
 You also benefit by avoiding longer services start-up times, since you've amortized the cost of start-up to just the services you need for development.